Easytether Bluetooth Script

 Introduction

-I've been using easytether for quite some times, to tether mobile data from my smartphone to my linux computer.
-Usually I just use the easytether-usb but sometimes it is more handy to use the bluetooth tethering and I don't need to constantly plug in my phone to the computer using usb.
+I've been using Easytether for quite some time to tether mobile data from my smartphone to my Linux computer.
+Usually, I just use Easytether-USB, but sometimes it is more convenient to use Bluetooth tethering so I don't need to constantly plug my phone into the computer using a USB cable.

-If you are an easytether user and a noob linux user like me, you probably experience this everytime you want to connect your phone via bluetooth tethering,
+If you are an Easytether user and a novice Linux user like me, you probably experience this every time you want to connect your phone via Bluetooth tethering:

-you are requires to find out the Mac Address of your connected phone from the bluetooth GUI interface:
+You are required to find out the MAC address of your connected phone from the Bluetooth GUI interface:

-you first need to > open up terminal > write "easytether-bluetooth <-Your Mac address->" .
+You first need to open up a terminal and write "easytether-bluetooth <Your MAC address>".

-I am too lazy to constantly writing those command so I decided that maybe I can write a script for that ....
+I am too lazy to constantly write those commands, so I decided that maybe I could write a script for that...

 The procedure

-3. sometimes easytether already running and I need to kill it and re run that command.
+3. Sometimes Easytether is already running and I need to kill it and re-run that command.

 The script